-A look at the remittances that migrants send to their families reveals that the benefits of temporary or long-term emigration from Africa outweigh the shortcomings.
+A look at the remittances that migrants send to their families reveals that the benefits of temporary or longterm emigration from Africa outweigh the shortcomings.
 In 2017, African migrants transferred some 69.5 billion dollars through official channels to their home countries.
 That was seven times more than in 2000.
 The World Bank estimates that between 2010 and 2018, a total of 673 billion dollars flowed into Africa in this way.
 Add in all the money flowing through other channels - such as cash carried by travellers - and the sum would be considerably higher.

 The poorest countries suffer a particular disadvantage in terms of money-transfer costs.
-It is a lot more expensive to send money to sub-Saharan Africa than to other parts of the world.
+It is a lot more expensive

+Five years after the financial crisis of 2008/9, remittances by migrants in the USA had recovered to their previous levels.
+They are now increasing by 5-10 percent a year to send money to sub-Saharan Africa than to other parts of the world.
 In December 2018, the transfer fees were almost nine percent of the amount being transferred; transfers to Latin America cost six percent.
 As long as that does not change, money will continue to find its way to Africa through informal routes, invisible to official statistics.
-The United Nations Sustainable Development Goals aim to lower the costs of transfers worldwide to just three percent
+The United Nations Sustainable Development Goals aim to lower the costs of transfers worldwide to just three percent.